oroinc/documentation/platform/dev_guide/dev_practice/setup_development_environment.rst

 Install Your Application
 ------------------------

-When the environment set up, follow instructions in :ref:`Step 3: OroPlatform Application Installation <install-for-dev-step-3>` and :ref:`Step 4: Post-installation Environment Configuration <install-for-dev-step-3>` sections of the :ref:`Installation Guide <install-for-dev>` to install your application.
+When the environment set up, follow instructions in Step 3: OroPlatform Application Installation <install-for-dev-step-3 and Step 4: Post-installation Environment Configuration <install-for-dev-step-3 sections of the Installation Guide <install-for-dev to install your application.

 .. _dev-guide-development-practice-setup-dev-env-create-bundle: